-In MODE 1 or 2, when a loss of flow in any RCS cold leg could result in DNB conditions in the core, the RCP Bearing Water Temperature - High trip must be OPERABLE.
+In MODE 1 or 2, when a loss of flow in any RCS cold leg could result in DNB conditions in the core, the RCP Bearing Water Temperature - High 2 trip Function must be OPERABLE.

-9. Reactor Coolant Pump Speed - Low
+9. Reactor Coolant Pump Speed - Low 2

-The RCP Speed - Low trip Function ensures that protection is provided against violating the DNBR limit due to a loss of flow in two or more RCS cold legs.
+The RCP Speed - Low 2 trip Function ensures that protection is provided against violating the DNBR limit due to a loss of flow in two or more RCS cold legs.
 The speed of each RCP is monitored.
 Above the P-10 setpoint a low speed detected on two or more RCPs will initiate a reactor trip.
-The Trip Setpoint reflects only steady state instrument uncertainties as the detectors do not provide primary protection for any event that results in a harsh environment.
+The NTS reflects only steady state instrument uncertainties as the detectors do not provide primary protection for any event that results in a harsh environment.

-The LCO requires four RCP Speed - Low channels (one per pump) to be OPERABLE in MODE 1 above P-10.
-Four channels are provided to permit one channel in trip or bypass indefinitely and still ensure no single random failure will disable this trip Function.
+The LCO requires four RCP Speed - Low 2 channels (one per pump) to be OPERABLE in MODE 1 above P-10.
+Four channels are provided to permit one channel to be in trip or bypass indefinitely and still ensure no single random failure will disable this trip Function.

-In MODE 1 above the P-10 setpoint, the RCP Speed - Low trip must be OPERABLE.
+In MODE 1 above the P-10 setpoint, the RCP Speed - Low 2 trip Function must be OPERABLE.
 Below the P-10 setpoint, all reactor trips on loss of flow are automatically blocked since no power distributions are expected to occur that would cause a DNB concern at this low power level.
 Above the P-10 setpoint, the reactor trip on loss of flow in two or more RCS cold legs is automatically enabled.

-10. Steam Generator Narrow Range Water Level - Low
+10. Steam Generator Narrow Range Water Level - Low 2

-The Steam Generator (SG) Narrow Range Water Level - Low trip Function ensures that protection is provided against a loss of heat sink.
+The Steam Generator (SG) Narrow Range Water Level - Low 2 trip Function ensures that protection is provided against a loss of heat sink.
 The SGs are the heat sink for the reactor.
 In order to act as a heat sink, the SGs must contain a minimum amount of water.
-A narrow range low level in any steam generator is indicative of a loss of heat sink for the reactor.
-The Trip Setpoint reflects the inclusion of both steady state and adverse environmental instrument uncertainties as the detectors provide primary protection for an event that results in a harsh environment.
-This Function also contributes to the coincidence logic for the ESFAS Function of opening the Passive Residual Heat Removal (PRHR) discharge valves.
+A narrow range Low 2 water level in any SG is indicative of a loss of heat sink for the reactor.
+Each water level signal is compensated using steam line pressure.
+The NTS reflects the inclusion of both steady state and adverse environmental instrument uncertainties as the detectors provide primary protection for an event that results in a harsh environment.
+This trip Function also contributes to the coincidence logic for the ESFAS Function of opening the Passive Residual Heat Removal (PRHR) discharge valves.

-The LCO requires four channels of SG Water Level - Low per SG to be OPERABLE in MODES 1 and 2.
-Four channels are provided to permit one channel in trip or bypass indefinitely and still ensure no single random failure will disable this trip Function.
+The LCO requires four channels of SG Narrow Range Water Level - Low 2 per SG to be OPERABLE in MODES 1 and 2.
+Four channels are provided to permit one channel to be in trip or bypass indefinitely and still ensure no single random failure will disable this trip Function.

-In MODE 1 or 2, when the reactor requires a heat sink, the SG Water Level - Low trip must be OPERABLE.
+In MODES 1 and 2, when the reactor requires a heat sink, the SG Narrow Range Water Level - Low 2 trip Function must be OPERABLE.
 The normal source of water for the SGs is the Main Feedwater System (non-safety related).
 The Main Feedwater System is normally in operation in MODES 1 and 2.
 PRHR is the safety related backup heat sink for the reactor.
-During normal startups and shutdowns, the Main and Startup Feedwater Systems (non-safety related) can provide feedwater to maintain SG level.
-In MODE 3, 4, 5, or 6, the SG Water Level - Low Function does not have to be OPERABLE because the reactor is not operating or even critical.
+During normal startups and shutdowns, the Main and Startup Feedwater Systems (non-safety related) can provide feedwater to maintain SG water level.
+In MODE 3, 4, 5, or 6, the SG Narrow Range Water Level - Low 2 trip Function does not have to be OPERABLE because the reactor is not operating or even critical.
+The P-9 interlock is provided on this trip Function to permit bypass of the trip Function when Tavg is below P-9.

-11. Steam Generator Narrow Range Water Level - High 2
+11. Steam Generator Narrow Range Water Level - High 3